dfrag-tv/vrs-event-announcements/zowie-extremesland-2026-additional-info.md

 ### Non-prize compensation

-- **Compensation beyond prize pool:** TBC
-- **Travel support:** TBC.
-Teams are responsible for their own travel unless travel support is listed under Prize Pool and Compensation.
-- **Accommodation support:** TBC.
-Teams are responsible for their own accommodation unless accommodation support is listed under Prize Pool and Compensation.
+- **Travel support:** ZOWIE eXTREMESLAND will cover flights & provide Visa support for 6 members as needed.
+- **Accommodation support:** ZOWIE eXTREMESLAND will cover accommodation for 6 members.
-- **Hardware or other support:** TBC
+- **Hardware or other support:** Each team will be provided with a warmup room.

 ---